salomax/ProcureFlow/README.md

 - Request to Cursor to provide the prompts to implement [search-and-enroll.feature](docs/features/catalog/search-and-enroll.feature) according to [Neotool specs](spec/)

-This step had as output 2 documents:
+This step had an output document:
 - [implementation-prompt.md](docs/features/catalog/implementation-prompt.md) (rules for implementation)

 ## Step 3 - Plan and build the feature

-Request via prompt to Cursor to build the feature according to the files generated above (rules and guideline).
+Request via prompt to Cursor to build the feature according to the files generated above.

 Cursor had generated the following plan to build the solution.